bk138/droidVNC-NG/README.md

   * `net.christianbeier.droidvnc_ng.EXTRA_REQUEST_ID`: The request id this answer is for.
   * `net.christianbeier.droidvnc_ng.EXTRA_REQUEST_SUCCESS`: Boolean Extra describing the outcome of the request.

+There is one special case where the service sends a Broadcast Intent with action `net.christianbeier.droidvnc_ng.ACTION_STOP` without any extras: that is when it is stopped by the system.

 #### Examples

 ##### Start a password-protected view-only server on port 5901